Jamestown Historic Districts Encourage Revitalization, Tax Credit Workshop is Aug. 12

-JAMESTOWN [MEDIA RELEASES] – One of the biggest challenges for Jamestown’s revitalization is the financial burden of renovating historic buildings.
+JAMESTOWN – One of the biggest challenges for Jamestown’s revitalization is the financial burden of renovating historic buildings.
 Grants and loan programs from the city, state, and foundations are available to help fill financial gaps however developers often need more support to sensitively restore older buildings and carry projects through to completion.

 Beginning in 2013, the Jamestown Renaissance Corporation (JRC) worked closely with the City to formally nominate the downtown Jamestown commercial district for historic designation.
 By November 2014, the district consisted of over 100 downtown properties listed on both the State and National historic registers.
 The New York State (NYS) and Federal Rehabilitation Tax Credit programs can be combined to cover 40% of qualified rehabilitation expenditures.